 That all changed in December 2018 when the drug was added to the PBS.

 “Since that time the most difficult aspect has been the examination screening because testing for the Growth Hormone Deficiency is quite complicated and takes about three hours.
 There wasn’t any guidance on how to screen or set up tests in this regional demographic area”.

 Dr Ulahannan praised the efforts of Sullivan Nicolaides Pathology who had worked closely with him to ensure the test, called a Glucagon Test, would be available in Bundaberg.

 Now, patients from Bundaberg, Rockhampton and Hervey Bay are able to be tested for the deficiency.

-“After one month we do another follow up blood test and questionnaire to ask them how they are feeling and if they are feeling improvement we may continue, increase or adjust the dosage and hopefully we will see an improvement for them.”
+“After one month another follow up blood test and questionnaire is undertaken to identify any change in the patient’s condition.
+If there has been any change, we may continue, increase or adjust the dosage and hopefully see an improvement”.